Jennifer Rothman

 Rothman was raised in Berkeley, California.
-After graduating from Princeton University in 1991, she attended the University of Southern California School of Cinematic Arts and worked for Paramount Pictures and Castle Rock Entertainment.
+After graduating from Princeton University, she attended the University of Southern California School of Cinematic Arts and worked for Paramount Pictures and Castle Rock Entertainment.
 After earning a J.D. degree from the UCLA School of Law, Rothman served as a law clerk for Marsha S. Berzon.
-She taught at Loyola Law School as William G. Coskran Professor of Law.
-In 2021, Rothman was appointed Nicholas F. Gallicchio Professor of Law at the University of Pennsylvania Law School.
-She is an elected member of the American Law Institute.
+She has served on the faculty at Washington University in St. Louis and at Loyola Law School as the William G. Coskran Professor of Law.